Reliable Cellular Automata with Self-Organization: Results for the finite space

-Non-ergodicity does not express quite adequately the losing of all information about the initial configuration in case of cellular automata, where namely the space-time is translation-symmetric (this was noticed by Charles Radin and Andrei Toom).
+\paragraph{Forgetfulness: a variant of ergodicity} Ergodicity does not express quite adequately the losing of all information about the initial configuration in case of cellular automata, where namely the space-time is translation-symmetric (this was noticed by Charles Radin and Andrei Toom).

-Let $\xi_{0}$ be the configuration over the one-dimensional integer lattice that is 0 in the even places and 1 in odd places, and $\xi_{1}$ that is 1 in the even places and 0 in the odd places.
-Let $\mu_{i}$ be the measure concentrated on $\xi_{i}$ and let $P$ be some linear operator obtained from a transition function.
-Suppose that the measures $P^{n}\mu_{0}$ converge to some measure $\nu_{0}$.
-Then the measures $P^{n}\mu_{1}$ converge to some measure $\nu_{1}$.
-Even if $\nu_{1}$ is different from $\nu_{0}$ they differ only by a translation in space.
-If the translations of $\nu_{0}$ are the only invariant measures of $P$ then we would still say that in some sense, $P$ loses all information about the initial configuration: we might say, it loses all ``local'' information.
-Indeed, a cell has no way of knowing whether it has even or odd coordinates.
+\begin{example} Let \( \xi_{0} \) be the configuration over the one-dimensional integer lattice that is 0 in the even places and 1 in odd places, and \( \xi_{1} \) the one that is 1 in the even places and 0 in the odd places.
+For \( b=0,1 \) let \( \mu_{b} \) be the measure concentrated on \( \xi_{b} \), and let \( P \) be the linear operator obtained from some transition function.
+Suppose that the measures \( P^{n}\mu_{0} \) converge to some measure \( \nu_{0} \).
+Then the measures \( P^{n}\mu_{1} \) converge to some measure \( \nu_{1} \).
+Even if \( \nu_{1} \) is different from \( \nu_{0} \) they differ only by a translation in space.
+If the translations of \( \nu_{0} \) are the only invariant measures of \( P \) then we would still say that in some sense, \( P \) loses all information about the initial configuration: we might say, it loses all ``local'' information.
+Indeed, a cell has no way of knowing whether it has even or odd coordinates. \end{example}

-We can say that $P$ is \df{strongly not forgetful} if it has two disjoint (weakly) closed translation-invariant sets of measures.
-Our non-ergodic examples all have this property.
+\begin{definition} We can call the Markov operator \( P \) \df{strongly not forgetful} if it has two disjoint (weakly) closed translation-invariant sets of measures. \end{definition}